Online Master of Education in Special Education

 Teach Students with Disabilities

-The coursework of the M.Ed. in Special Education programs prepares teachers to work with students with disabilities.
+The coursework of the M.Ed. in Special Education programs prepares teachers with a current license to work with students with disabilities.
 It is delivered via the Internet, allowing for the opportunity to pursue educational goals at a time and place that fits individual schedules.
 The practicum course takes place in the public schools.
 All graduate certificates and licensure endorsements can be embedded into the Special Education master's degree program.

 Program received national recognition from the Council for Exceptional Children.